 What is even more inexcusable is that they will not release requested data as there is only one court in the Horowhenua, says Mr McCann.

-…we will have to produce aggregated outputs of this data so that no individual person or court can be identified.
+…we will have to produce aggregated outputs and find Arizona aggravated assault charges of this data so that no individual person or court can be identified.
 Statistics New Zealand.

 Why a region should have the extent of domestic violence hidden from them is beyond me.
 What we know is that more women are ringing the Police, Women’s Refuge houses are full to overflowing and services are stretched.